5l1v3r1/FortiOG/Readme.md

-Provided a vdom and a list of ips and urls, generate the necessary output to paste into a fortigate.
+Provided a list of ports or IPs & URLs, mass generate Fortigate firewall objects.

 The input file can be either a .txt or .csv.

 .txt files should contain only your entries, each on its own line, and no extra characters.
 A valid .txt entry is either an IP/CIDR (ex.
 192.168.1.0/24), an IP/Netmask (ex.
-192.168.1.0/255.255.255.0), or a URL (ex. www.purple.com).
+192.168.1.0/255.255.255.0), a URL (ex. www.purple.com), or a valid port between 1-65535.

-.csv files should contain 5 fields:
+.csv files should contain 5 fields.
+IP Address Fields:
 1. IP, IP/CIDR, IP/Netmask or URL
-2. Netmask (needed if you do not provide a CIDR in the previous field)
+2. Netmask (needed if you do not provide a CIDR in the previous field) (Optional)
+3. Interface to attach object to (Optional)
-3. Custom Name for the object
+4. Custom Name for the object (Optional)
+5. Comment to label the object (Optional)

+Port Fields:
+1. A valid protocol (tcp/udp) or 'both' for tcp & udp.
+2. Destination port or port range (denoted with a -)
+3. Source port or port range (Optional)
-4. Interface to attach object to
+4. Custom name for the object (Optional)
-5. Comment to label the object
+5. Comment to label the object (Optional)

 .csv's should be formatted similarly to an Excel .csv